 An atonement is necessary because we have not merited salvation by perfectly keeping the commandments of God's law.
 And we have not, nor can we, do enough good acts to eliminate the guilt of our disobedience through which we are consequently lost.
 (Isa.
 64:6).
 Thus justification, if any at all, must be by grace (Rom.
 11:6), a gift undeserved (Rom.
 6:23).

 But God has made the reception of this grace conditional upon our faith.
-We are saved by grace through faith (Eph.
-2:8-
+We are

 (Continued on page 2)